Cerrone: Love in C Minor

 Based in Paris, Cerrone recorded, composed, and performed his solo debut Love in C Minor, again with Costandinos.
-Released on his own Malligator imprint, and distributed by Warner Filipacchi in France, it immediately shocked audiences with its controversial cover.
+Released on his own Malligator imprint and distributed by Warner Filipacchi in France, it immediately shocked audiences with its controversial cover.
 Copies of the LP were sent to the US, apparently in error, but it was heard by New York DJs who began playing it.
-Atlantic Records signed Cerrone to a contract, and the musician relocated to the U.S..

-The album was later released with a new, tamer cover that took flashes of nude women into the background and replaced them with four arms clenched instead for the American release.
+Atlantic Records signed Cerrone to a contract, and the musician relocated to the U.S. The album was later released with a new, tamer cover that took the nude women off and replaced them with four arms clenched and a black background instead for the American release.
 As well as "Love in C Minor", it also featured a cover version of Los Bravos's "Black Is Black" and "Midnite Lady", an instrumental piece.
 Cotillion Records released the album through Warner distribution in the U.S. The album was released unedited in Canada, using the original master tapes.
 This was the final collaboration between Cerrone and the Egyptian-born Costandinos, who went on to create dancefloor hits such as "I've Found Love" by Love & Kisses, and the disco opera re-telling of the story of "Romeo and Juliet".

 Reviewing Cerrone in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau gave it a B-plus and wrote, "Catchy tracks, a remake of 'Black Is Black,' and a new standard in disco porn—the protagonist brings three women to simultaneous orgasm while keeping one finger on the 'Door Close' button."

 Cerrone's Paradise

 Cerrone continued using pieces of photographic and audio erotica when he released his second album, Cerrone's Paradise.
-It was recorded with Alain Wisniak co writing and arranged by Raymond Donnez, also known as "Don Ray", as part of his arrangement entourage after parting company with Costandinos.
-The original French album cover featured a naked model draped over the top of a fridge with a jar of white powder spilled in front of it.
-The U.S. release featured a photo of Cerrone wearing a Hawaiian shirt.
+It was recorded with Alain Wisniak co-writing and arranged by Raymond Donnez, also known as "Don Ray", as part of his arrangement entourage after parting company with Costandinos.
+The original French album cover featured a naked model draped over the top of a fridge with a jar of white powder spilt in front of it.
+The U.S. Atlantic/Cotillion release featured a photo of Cerrone wearing a Hawaiian shirt.